 Because CVS pays all of the operating expenses, the rental income less expenses is $350,000.
 The loan’s payments are also $350,000, which leaves the property with $0 in cash available for distribution.
 Conventional wisdom states that this structure does not make any sense.
 In reality, there are several important benefits.

-Why A Zero Cash Flow Investment Can Make Sense
+Why Zero Cash Flow Investments Can Make Sense

-There are five reasons why a zero cash flow property can be a good investment:
+There are five reasons why a zero cash flow property can be a good investment.
+These benefits include:

-While these benefits are impressive, zero cash flow deals are not without risk.
+While the benefits of zero cash flow investments are impressive, they are not without risk.